This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Skin Barrier Importance

-Each layer of the skin plays an important role, as we know it comprises the Epidermis, Dermis, and Hypodermis also known as the Subcutaneous Tissue, the outermost layer - the epidermis, plays the most importance to the skin barrier
+Each layer of the skin plays an important role, as we know it comprises the Epidermis, Dermis, and Hypodermis also known as the Subcutaneous Tissue, the outermost layer - the epidermis, plays the most importance to the skin barrier.

 The epidermis role is to keep foreign elements out, while simultaneously protecting and maintaining the health of our skin and internal elements.
 It will maintain a pH level of 4.5-5.5, balance the moisture and oils that is produced from the dermis and help repair the skin when it’s been damaged through cell turnover synthesis.